IFM – Functional Medicine CE

 Part 2

 Delve into the intricate relationship between medications and nutrition status and how it impacts disease state and medication management.
 Pharmacists will explore topics such as drug-induced nutrient depletions (DIND), drug-nutrient interactions (DNI), and drug-herb interactions (DHI) using case-based learning.
 This part of the program is specifically tailored to address highly prescribed classes of medications including oral contraceptives, Proton Pump Inhibitors (PPIs), Statins, Nonsteroidal Anti-inflammatory Drugs (NSAIDs), and Selective Serotonin Reuptake Inhibitors (SSRIs).
-Pharmacists will learn how to apply a FxMed lens to medication therapy management and play an active role in patient nutraceutical management.
+Pharmacists will learn how to apply a functional medicine lens to medication therapy management and play an active role in patient nutraceutical management.

 Faculty